kosCharisis/DIKESE-SEMINAR-SPACE/README.md

 ## Features

-Maintain a database of seminars and user information
+Maintain a database of seminars and users information

 Ability to perform CRUD (Create, Read, Update, Delete) operations